RedTeamNexus/RTN-IP-Tracker/README.md

 ## RTN-IP-Tracker

-A simple IP Tracker from **Red Team Nexus** that fetches any IP's approximate location with Google Maps support for your OSINT practice.
+A simple IP Tracker from **Red Team Nexus** that fetches any IP's approximate location with Google Maps support for OSINT practice.

 ---